-Does a 'Corporate Veil' Protect a Director or Officer From Being Named In a Lawsuit?
+Can a Director or Officer Be Named In a Lawsuit?

 A Helpful Guide to Understanding the Corporate Veil Fallacies That Frequently Provide a False Sense of Security Regarding Personal Liability Protection to Business Owners